pypi/warehouse/.github/ISSUE_TEMPLATE/new-trove-classifier.md

 ## Why do you want to add this classifier?
 <!--
-    Please include a brief explanation to justify your request.
+    Include a brief explanation to justify your request.
     Why do the current classifiers not meet your need?
     How many projects do you expect to use this new classifier?
     If you are requesting multiple classifiers, why do you need more than one?